aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

 </div>

-The other is called `Custom PDFLoader`, which uses `pdfplumber`  to combine discontinuous chunks into continuous sequences.
+The other is called `Custom PDFLoader`, which uses `pdfplumber`  to extract text from different boxes and combine them together.
 Here, I extract text from two distinct boxes: one for the left side and one for the right side of the page.
 I use the `x0` of the word **Art** as the `x0` for the right box and the same value as the `x1` for the left box.
 This makes the extracted sequences more natural.

 {::nomarkdown}